Table of contents

 8. Photography of the result (or the “after”).

-We love that looking at the concept plan, we can actually imagine being beside her as she sketches up her ideas.
-We have some proof of how she manages to turn her concept into detailed floor and section plans.
+We love that looking at this project page, we actually read about a story of how she came up with her ideas.
+Thus, she gave some proof of how she turns her conceptual ideas into detailed plans.

 Job application